Mrunemployed/AttendBot-CG/readme.md

 ### Requirements
 - Python 3.10 or higher

+> [!Note:]
-> If you dont have python installed, you may download [Python here](https://www.python.org/downloads/).
+>If you dont have python installed, you may download [Python here](https://www.python.org/downloads/).

 #### Not sure whether you have python?

-- Run the following command:
+Run the following command:

 ```